kushalkatari/Proposal5B-BearcatE/README.md

 ### Development repo
 Click [here](https://github.com/akhilmallepally/bearcat-events) to check out our development repo

+### Sketches and Screens

+Sketches used to develop the application design can be found [here](https://github.com/kushalkatari/Proposal5B-BearcatE/tree/main/images/screens)
+Screenshots of the application pages are linked [here](https://github.com/kushalkatari/Proposal5B-BearcatE/tree/main/images/sketches)

 ### Proposed stack for the project:
 * Programming Languages :
   1. Python